-Lets you view the access control database Use the ViewAccessDB privilege to allow users to view information contained in the access control database.
-Privilege type Base Privilege.
+Lets you view the access control database

+Use the ViewAccessDB privilege to allow users to view information contained in the access control database.

+Base Privilege.
 The ViewAccessDB privilege allows you to use the READDB command.

+[No]ViewAccessDB

-Syntax [No]ViewAccessDB Special Consideration The ViewAccessDB privilege was formerly called the ActionsSecurity privilege.
+The ViewAccessDB privilege was formerly called the ActionsSecurity privilege.
 Version Manager still recognizes it by that name.

-For information about See Commands affected by this privilege "READDB command" on page 50 Other privileges "Using Privileges" on page 183
+For information about See Commands affected by this privilege "READDB command" on page 44 Other privileges "Using Privileges" on page 183 information